David Feiss

-David Feiss (born 1959) is an American animator, storyboard artist, screenwriter, and director.
+David Feiss (born April 16, 1959) is an American animator, storyboard artist, screenwriter and director.
+He is best known as the creator of the Cartoon Network animated series Cow and Chicken and I Am Weasel.

 Feiss began his career working for Hanna-Barbera in the late 1970s.
 He received his first credit for the 1981 adult animated film Heavy Metal.
-He gained notoriety throughout the late 1980s and 1990s as an animator for Jetsons: The Movie, Once Upon a Forest, The Town Santa Forgot, and The Ren & Stimpy Show, among others.
+He gained notoriety throughout the late 1980s and 1990s as an animator for Jetsons: The Movie, Once Upon a Forest, The Town Santa Forgot and The Ren & Stimpy Show, among others.

 In 1995, Cartoon Network, in search of aspiring creators of original programming, launched their animated series What a Cartoon!, which featured a showcase of animated shorts from up-and-coming animators, including Craig McCracken, Genndy Tartakovsky, and Van Partible.
 Feiss' pilot, "No Smoking", was among the first shorts broadcast on the network and follows the unconventional sibling rivalry between a young cow named Cow and her older brother, a chicken named Chicken, as well as their human parents.
-The pilot was approved by the network for a full series run, which premiered on July 15, 1997, and ran for four seasons.
-A spin-off series following the duo of I.M.
+The pilot was approved by the network for a full series run, Cow and Chicken, which premiered on July 15, 1997, and ran for four seasons.
+A spin-off series, I Am Weasel, following the duo of I.M.
 Weasel and I.R.
 Baboon, two characters featured in intermediate segments of Cow and Chicken, premiered on June 10, 1999, as a standalone series and ran for one season.